-This Special Release presents the final results of the 2016 ASPBI for all manufacturing establishments.
+This Special Release presents the final results of the 2017 Annual Survey of Philippine Business and Industry (ASPBI) for all Manufacturing (Sector C) establishments.

-The 2016 ASPBI is one of the designated statistical activities of the Philippine Statistics Authority (PSA).
-Data collected from the survey provides information on the levels, structure, performance and trends of economic activities of the formal sector in the entire country.
+The ASPBI is one of the designated statistical activities of the Philippine Statistics Authority (PSA).
+Data collected from the survey provides information on the levels, structure, performance and trends of economic activities of the formal sector in the entire country for the year 2017.

-The survey was conducted nationwide in April 2017 with the year 2016 as the reference period, except for employment which is as of November 15, 2016.
+The survey was conducted nationwide in 2018 with 2017 as the reference period, except for employment which is as of 15 November 2017.

 Scope and Coverage